A comprehensive guide to German jobseeker visa application

 - If you do not find a job within the six months, you will need to leave Germany immediately.

-- Proof that you have enough funds for a six-month stay in Germany
+- Proof that you have the required funds to cover your expenses for the duration of your stay in Germany

 Steps to get the job seeker visa: